-After conscript service you can apply to join the Defence Forces as a contractual soldier, become a non-commissioned officer, a special officer or apply for professional officer training.
+After conscription, you can apply to join the Defence Forces as a contractual soldier, become a non-commissioned officer, a special officer or apply for professional officer training.
 To become an officer, you study at the National Defence University.
-Application instructions and requirements for bachelor's and master's degree programmes in military sciences are published annually in November-December in the National Defence University's Selections Guide, website and Finnish universities' online application system.
-The applicant is required to have completed the Reserve Officer Course.
+Instructions and requirements for applying to the National Defence University are published annually each November-December in the National Defence University's Selections Guide, on its home page online and in the electronic application system of Finnish universities The applicant is required to have completed the Reserve Officer Course.
 If they fulfil all other requirements, applicants who have completed reserve NCO training can also be accepted if they successfully complete the Platoon Leader Course at the Army Academy before the cadet course begins.
 A special requirement is that those applying to the Officer Pilots' Programme must have successfully completed the Pilot Reserve Officer Course.